KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 Portal-neutrality does not mean the portal lacks essence.

 Everything that exists has essence, because essence is the potential of a thing to be what it is.
 A hammer has hammer-essence.
 A door has door-essence.
 A portal has portal-essence.
-At the level of Forms, there may be a Form of the hammer, the door, or the aperture at **L₄ / IL₄**; at the Aionic register, the potential for that form is already latent.
+At the Form-register, there may be a Form of the hammer, the door, or the aperture at **L₄ / IL₄**; at the Aionic register, the potential for that form is already latent.

 Portal-neutrality means something more precise: